Art Tatum: Early life

 Tatum first attended Jefferson School in Toledo, then moved to the School for the Blind in Columbus, Ohio, late in 1924.
-After probably less than a year there, he transferred to the Toledo School of Music.
+After less than a year, he transferred to the Toledo School of Music.
 Overton G. Rainey, who gave him formal piano lessons in the classical tradition at either the Jefferson School or the Toledo School of Music, was also visually impaired, did not improvise, and discouraged his students from playing jazz.
 Based on this history, it is reasonable to assume that Tatum was largely self-taught as a pianist.
 By the time he was a teenager, Tatum was asked to play at various social events, and he was probably being paid to play in Toledo clubs from around 1924–25.

 Growing up, Tatum drew inspiration principally from Fats Waller and James P. Johnson, who exemplified the stride piano style, and to some extent from the more modern Earl Hines, six years Tatum's senior.
 Tatum identified Waller as his biggest influence, while pianist Teddy Wilson and saxophonist Eddie Barefield suggested that Hines was one of his favorite jazz pianists.
-Another influence was pianist Lee Sims, who did not play jazz, but did use chord voicings and an orchestral approach (i.e. encompassing a full sound instead of highlighting one or more timbres) that appeared in Tatum's playing.
+Another influence was pianist Lee Sims, who did not play jazz, but used chord voicings and an orchestral approach – that is, one that encompassed a full, rich sound instead of highlighting one or more timbres.